 We will be housed in West Village Dorm.
-A fairly new dorm, West Village is close to the Dining Hall and to the Student Memorial Center, which will host the Marketplace and other MAFA activities.
+A fairly new dorm, West Village is close to the Student Memorial Center, which will host the the Marketplace and other MAFA activities, and the dining hall.

 There are two types of suites available this year:

 - Two single rooms sharing a bathroom

 - Two double rooms, each with its own bathroom.
 (Each double has two twin beds.)

 There are also a limited number of private single rooms with private bathrooms.

 This year each type of room will have a different cost.
 See the Registration pages for the details.